 - Call Services Australia on 1800 653 809 and ask them to send your Immunisation History Statement to you.
-It can take up to 14 days to arrive in the post. - You can also print your COVID-19 digital certificate available on MyGov at home. - Venues participating in the Vaccinated Economy Trials may ask to see proof that you've checked in and proof of vaccination.
-When you show them your check-in confirmation screen, they'll see your vaccination status if you've linked your COVID-19 digital certificate to the Service Victoria app. - The confirmation screen shows a green tick to show that you've checked in, your name and the words 'valid certificate'.
+It can take up to 14 days to arrive in the post. - You can also print your COVID-19 digital certificate available on MyGov at home. - When you show your check-in confirmation screen at a venue, your vaccination status displays if you've linked your COVID-19 digital certificate to the Service Victoria app. - The confirmation screen shows a green tick to show that you've checked in, your name and the words 'valid certificate'.